Tommy Tiernan Show's Free Now sponsorship deal ends

 - Published

-A taxi booking service has ended its sponsorship of Tommy Tiernan's RTÉ show over offensive remarks made by the comedian at a stand-up gig.
+A taxi booking service has ended its sponsorship of the Tommy Tiernan Show on RTÉ over offensive remarks made by the comedian at a stand-up gig.

 RTÉ presenter Emer O'Neill said she walked out of the performance at Vicar Street in Dublin earlier this month, following a joke set in a zoo which referenced taxi drivers.